 Conductive hearing loss causes a reduction in volume, making sounds appear quieter.
-People suffering from this type of hearing loss often have trouble detecting faint sounds and may need to turn up the volume on their entertainment or phone to hear it properly.
+People suffering from this type of hearing loss have trouble detecting faint sounds and may need to turn up the volume on their television or phone to hear it properly.

 People with conductive hearing loss often have a pairing infection in the ear or wax buildup which may cause ear pain, pressure, or drainage.

 Tinnitus refers to a ringing or buzzing noise in the ears.
-It can be a symptom of an underlying condition.
-While people experience periodic ringing in the ears, prolonged tinnitus could indicate a possible hearing loss.
-Although tinnitus can be frustrating, it is not usually an indicator of a serious medical condition.
+While people experience periodic ringing in the ears, prolonged tinnitus could indicate possible hearing loss.
+Although it can be frustrating, it is not usually an indicator of a serious medical condition.

 The following has been adapted from a self-assessment tool created by the American Academy of Otolaryngology.
-If you answer YES to two or more of these questions, you may want to schedule a hearing test at Eldorado Audiology and Hearing Center of Santa Fe.
+If you answer “yes” to two or more of these questions, you may want to and schedule a hearing exam.

 - Do people seem to mumble or speak in a softer voice?